Learning particle swarming models from data with Gaussian processes: Abstract

 \section{Abstract}

-Interacting particle or agent systems that display a rich variety of collection motions are ubiquitous in science and engineering.
-A fundamental and challenging goal is to understand the link between individual interaction rules and collective behaviors.
-In this paper, we study the data-driven discovery of distance-based interaction laws in second-order interacting particle systems.
-We propose a learning approach that models the latent interaction kernel functions as Gaussian processes, which can simultaneously fulfill two inference goals: one is the nonparametric inference of interaction kernel function with the pointwise uncertainty quantification, and the other one is the inference of unknown parameters in the non-collective forces of the system.
-We formulate learning interaction kernel functions as a statistical inverse problem and provide a detailed analysis of recoverability conditions, establishing that a coercivity condition is sufficient for recoverability.
-We provide a finite-sample analysis, showing that our posterior mean estimator converges at an optimal rate equal to the one in the classical 1-dimensional Kernel Ridge regression.
-Numerical results on systems that exhibit different collective behaviors demonstrate efficient learning of our approach from scarce noisy trajectory data.
+{Interacting particle or agent systems that exhibit diverse swarming behaviors are prevalent in science and engineering.
+Developing effective differential equation models to understand the connection between individual interaction rules and swarming is a fundamental and challenging goal.} In this paper, we study the data-driven discovery of a second-order particle swarming model that describes the evolution of $N$ particles in $\mathbb{R}^d$ under radial interactions.
+We propose a learning approach that models the latent radial interaction function as Gaussian processes, which can simultaneously fulfill two inference goals: one is the nonparametric inference of {the} interaction function with pointwise uncertainty quantification, and the other is the inference of unknown scalar parameters in the non-collective friction forces of the system.
+We formulate the learning problem as a statistical inverse learning problem and introduce an operator-theoretic framework that provides a detailed analysis of recoverability conditions, establishing that a coercivity condition is sufficient for recoverability.
+Given data collected from $M$ i.i.d trajectories with independent Gaussian observational noise, we provide a finite-sample analysis, showing that our posterior mean estimator converges in a Reproducing Kernel Hilbert Space norm, at an optimal rate in $M$ equal to the one in the classical 1-dimensional Kernel Ridge regression.
+As a byproduct, we show we can obtain a parametric learning rate in $M$ for the posterior marginal variance using $L^{\infty}$ norm and that the rate could also involve $N$ and $L$ (the number of observation time instances for each trajectory) depending on the condition number of the inverse problem. {Numerical results on systems that exhibit different swarming behaviors demonstrate efficient learning of our approach from scarce noisy trajectory data.}{We provide numerical results on systems exhibiting different swarming behaviors, highlighting the effectiveness of our approach in the scarce, noisy trajectory data regime.}